It may be argued there is something in the water we are all drinking, and perhaps something also in the food we are eating. Something is different.

 These meetings of the minds over food and beverage are necessary functions of human society that still challenge the course of human events.
-As a result, philosophies and religions emerged that forged empires, enriched kingdoms, and often plundered the natural resources of earth and human flesh.
+As a result, philosophies and religions emerged that forged empires, enriched kingdoms, and often plundered the natural resources of the earth and human flesh.

 Sweetness and Power by Sidney W. Mintz is a work that demonstrates powerfully how one substance, sugar, came to demand the attention of the world, often with tragic consequences.
 Mintz points out that this substance became important to both rulers and subjects, writing that, “the answers may seem self-evident; sugar is sweet, and human beings like sweetness.
 But when unfamiliar substances are taken up by new users, they enter into pre-existing social and psychological contexts and acquire-or are given-contextual meanings by those who use them.”
 Addiction to sugar was introduced to the world along with the exploitation of others to feed this addiction, resulting in disparities that continue to this day.
 Mintz adds, “the combination of sugars and fats, as food choice or preference, is a very important one.
 ‘Richness in diet is frequently associated with fat and sugar in the diet…fat and sugar are more than functional aids to shelf life; they are equally associated with the richness of food and, therefore, its acceptability.’
 The food technologist’s lexicon for the uses of sugar and fat pays special attention to sugar’s way of making foods more palatable.”
-So simply by adding sugar to foods that are otherwise cheap in costs and nutrition, populations become addicted, and are therefore willing to pay higher prices for cheaper and less nutritious foods—a practice that increases the profit margins and waistlines, but decreases the overall health of individuals.
+So simply by adding sugar to foods that are otherwise cheap in cost and nutrition, populations become addicted, and are therefore willing to pay higher prices for cheaper and less nutritious foods—a practice that increases the profit margins and waistlines, but decreases the overall health of individuals.

 There are two significant reasons why sugar is significant historically.
 To echo Tom Standage, food and “drinks have a closer connection to the flow of history than is generally acknowledged, and a greater influence on its course.”
-My point is this: when dissenting voices attempt to deny that historical influences have any bearing on the everyday experiences of people, including their systemic oppression, the very food and drink we consume says differently.
+My point is this: when dissenting voices attempt to deny that historical influences have any bearing on the everyday experiences of people, including their systemic oppression, the very food and drink we consume say differently.
 And if the basic nature of what we eat and drink is informed by currents and tides of times long since passed, how much more are the institutions of a society governed by this history?